captn3m0/captn3m0.github.com/homeopathy/index.md

 ## Bounty Amount

-Current total: 100 USD
+Current total: 5000 INR

 If you'd like to up the amount, I'll add your name to the list.
+Tweet to me [@captn3m0](https://twitter.com/captn3m0) or send me an [email](mailto:me@captnemo.in).

 You can be anonymous if you'd like, but I'd need to verify your contact details.

+### Suggestions

+This is a list of suggestions I got while delivering the talk at [hackbeach](https://hackbeach.in).

+* Convert to rupees
+* Word count
+* References
+  * Journalistic references
+* Date?
+(1st Jan 2015)
+* Open License
+  * Not behind a paywall
+  * Newspapers should be allowed to republish
+* A guide on the kind of references we want
+  * What questions should it cover
+* homeopathybugbounty.com/in